Julia Trotzki

 Acid brings three essential benefits to cocktails:

 Freshness and liveliness: A splash of lemon or lime can brighten up a cocktail instantly.
-The freshness of acid enlivens the palate and makes every sip an experience.
+The freshness of the acid enlivens the palate and makes every sip an experience.

 Typical Sour Ingredients in Cocktails

 Vinegar: Yes, you read that right!
-Vinegar, especially apple cider vinegar or balsamic, can add an unexpected but delicious acidity.
+Vinegar, especially apple cider vinegar or balsamic, can add an unexpected yet delicious acidity.
 It is increasingly used in modern cocktails to create depth and interesting flavor nuances.

 Acidic Fruits: Grapefruit, pineapple, raspberries, and cranberries are excellent sources of natural acids.
 They bring not only acidity but also color and aroma to your cocktails.